KatieBarnes147/week3-sprint/SprintReview.md

 - [ ] Poor (1/5) - Significant challenges

 **Brief explanation of your rating:**
-I completed all tasks on time, successfully hosted the project, and gained new skills with GitLab Pages and responsive CSS design.
+I completed all tasks on time, successfully hosted the project, and even enhanced it with an additional input field for city names.
+I learned a lot about GitLab Pages and responsive CSS design.

 ---